-In this section, we consider a converged ISAC D-MIMO system, from four perspectives: i) the architecture and deployment; ii) standardization; iii) quantitative benefits of ISAC D-MIMO; and iv) implementation challenges.
+In this section, we consider a converged ISAC D-MIMO system, from four perspectives:

+- · The architecture and deployment

+- Standardization

+- Quantitative benefits of ISAC D-MIMO

+- · Implementation challenges.

-A. ISAC D-MIMO Architectures
+ISAC D-MIMO ARCHITECTURES

-Based on the discussions from Sections II and III, and with specific focus on the indoor vs. outdoor and higher vs. lower bandwidth options, we summarize in Table I the main implications of the different architectural options.
+Based on previous discussions, and with specific focus on the indoor vs. outdoor and higher vs. lower bandwidth options, we summarize in Table 1 the main implications of the different architectural options.
 Green blocks indicate that both scenarios are possible/feasible, while blue blocks show that there is a preferred deployment.
-Each block assesses the suitability for communication and L&S. Note that because of the similarities between L&S, we do not treat them separately in Table I. It is evident that for D-MIMO communication, the favored architecture encompasses phase-coherent distributed processing, half-duplex, and wired fronthaul and backhaul, particularly for outdoor environments in the FR1.
+Each block assesses the suitability for communication and L&S. Note that because of the similarities between L&S, we do not treat them separately in Table 1.
+It is evident that for D-MIMO communication, the favored architecture encompasses phase-coherent distributed processing, half-duplex, and wired fronthaul and backhaul, particularly for outdoor environments in the FR1.
 For L&S, while half-duplex and wired connections are favored, interest also extends to both distributed non-coherent FR2 and centralized coherent FR1 operations across indoor and outdoor settings.
 Hence, a preferred ISAC D-MIMO architecture mirrors the preferred communication architecture but incorporates centralized processing, such as phase-coherent IQ samples sharing for L&S.

-B. ISAC D-MIMO Standardization
+ISAC D-MIMO STANDARDIZATION

-Communication networks primarily rely on standardized operations, while sensing signal processing methods are based on proprietary, i.e., non-standardized solutions.
+Communication networks primarily rely on standardized operations, while sensing signal processing methods are based on proprietary, that is, non-standardized solutions.
 On the other hand, with ISAC, the transmitted signals for ISAC, supporting both communication and sensing functions require standardization, as well as the associated control signaling.
 In some sense, these considerations are general for all 6G ISAC technologies.
 What sets D-MIMO apart is the multi-static sensing perspective, considering several concurrent AP transmitters and/or receivers.
 Again, processing will be proprietary, but signal design and coordination will rely on standardized solutions.
 This necessitates extensive standardization efforts to incorporate sensing into D-MIMO.
 For instance, the current 3GPP standardization on multi-APs concentrates mainly on the case of ideal backhaul/synchronization, but work on enhancements for non-ideal operation has started in 3GPP Rel-19.
-3GPP started preliminary discussions on ISAC from Rel-19 in early
+3GPP started preliminary discussions on ISAC from Rel-19 in early 2024.

-C. ISAC D-MIMO Quantitative Benefits-A Case Study
+ISAC D-MIMO QUANTITATIVE BENEFITS - A CASE STUDY